 This is meant to provide for emergencies, so I suggest you only miss homework/discussion if you absolutely have no other choice (such as an illness or death of a loved one).
-This will, essentially, cover a week's worth of homework (except for the oral presentation or oral presentation summaries).
+This will, essentially, cover a week's worth of homework (except for the oral presentation or PSA video project).